 You’ve heard of Oracle Cloud, but what is Oracle Cloud pricing?
 In the beginning, it might seem confusing.
 But once you understand how cloud computing works, the pricing structure will make sense.
-The cloud model is an entirely different model from Oracle’s traditional on-premises infrastructure and database model.
-In the cloud, you don’t pay for a license for the software up front, but instead pay only for the services you use.

-There are two main pricing models for Oracle Cloud: Pay-As-You-Go and Unlimited.
+There are two main pricing models for Oracle Cloud: Pay-As-You-Go and Annual Commitment.
 The former gives you unlimited access to eligible services, while the latter charges based on actual usage at each billing cycle.
 The flexibility of the Pay-As-You-Go model means you can start using Oracle Cloud services any time, while the former limits you to using Oracle Cloud services in the data regions enabled by your subscription.
 The latter option allows you to extend your subscription to use Oracle Cloud services in additional data regions, if desired.

 When you are evaluating SaaS pricing, it’s important to consider how much it will cost your organization.
 While the initial investment for SaaS applications may be less, the cost of updates, maintenance, and upgrades can add up quickly.
 You will want to consider the total cost of ownership (ToC) before you decide to use a SaaS provider.
 A SaaS subscription will reduce the TCO by more than a hundred percent.

 In addition to SaaS pricing, Oracle has made some changes to its billing model.
 In the past, the company sold licenses for applications.
 However, many customers hated paying upfront license fees.
 In the cloud, you pay for services after you consume them.
 For example, the Oracle Enterprise Data Management SaaS pricing plan offers a 1,000 record limit for each user.
 You can also opt for bring-your-own-license support and a license mobility option.